Sydney-Informatics-Hub/training-nfcore-rnaseq.parttwo/_episodes/4-DE_analysis.md

 > ## Challenge #1
 > - Can you tell if the gene `Echdc3` is differentially expressed?
 If so, can you plot it as above?
-> - Do yoiu think the transformation has helped?
 > {: .language-bash}
 {: .solution}